nickscript0/lake-almanac/README.md

 FROM 'export-to-2025-07-19.csv' WITH (FORMAT CSV, HEADER);"
 ```

+## Latest Status - Mar 26, 2026

+Completed migration to nodejs, it is now on main (we are no longer running both simultaneously).
+Also the weather-list-nextjs app is updated to only use the current new version.

 ## Latest Status - Jul 3, 2025

 I migrated to nodejs, some of those dayjs tests still fail, they are currently commented out with xtest.